rickhull/conway_deathmatch/README.md

 to demonstrate the process of optimization, ideally adding optimization on an optional, parallel, or otherwise non-permanent basis -- i.e. maintain the simple, naive implementation for reference and correctness.

+Caveats
+---

+### Boundaries

+As currently implemented, this project uses fixed boundaries, and boundary behavior is not standardized to my knowledge.
+For this project, out of bounds are treated as always-dead and unable-to-be-populated.

+### Multiplayer

+The rules for multiplayer are not standardized.
+I read about the CGOLTW approach, and this project's approach is similar but different.
+In CGOLTW, there are always 3 populations, and one population (civilians) is special, in that civilians are born where there is birthright contention.
+Birthright contention happens when a new cell must be generated, but none of the neighboring parents have a unique plurality.
+For this project, birthright contention is resolved with a random selection (TODO).